alissonsleal/deep-search/README.md

 ## What it does

-- Given an array of objects, it must return all the objects that have the insensitive string in any value inside de object.
+- Given an array of objects, it must return all the objects that have the string in any value inside the object.
-- Must return the object even if the insensitive string is inside a deeply nested object.
+- Must return the object even if the string is inside a deeply nested object, no matter how many levels deep.

 ## Results